limorl/monorepo-python-sample/infra/terraform/README.md

 ## Multi-region deployment

+We are using single region deloyment, but assume multi-region deployment may be needed in the future into two regions.
-In this example we are using multi-regions (primary and secondary) for prod and staging and a single region for dev.
+We define two providers `primary` and `secondary` for prod and staging and a single region for dev.

 - Every environment has has a primary region `AWS_PRIMARY_REGION`
 - In `AWS_PRIMARY_REGION` we manage centrally the shared resources for the environment:  ECR, AppConfig, SecretsManager, Terraform S3 BAckend, DynamoDB lock table for terraform state